p2panda/handbook/website/docs/specification/core-concepts/permissions.md

 ## Schema Field Definition: Field Type `owner`

-- The field definition looks similar to `relation`
+- The field definition looks similar to `pinned_relation`
-- The schema id in the `references` field must reference an _authorised schema_.
+- The schema id this relation references must be an _authorised schema_.
 Any schema field definition for which this does not hold is invalid.

 ## Example: Chat Schema